Simple Dietary Changes to Battle Low-T

 Fact: Higher testosterone levels mean more muscle mass, lower body fat, and stronger bones.
-Additionally, optimum T levels mean healthy libidos, improved cognitive abilities, and (naturally) higher levels of sports performance.
+Additionally, optimum T levels indicate healthy libidos, improved cognitive abilities, and (naturally) higher levels of sports performance.

 Fact: your natural testosterone production is under attack.
 Here’s a brief list of things that can negatively affect T levels, ranging from dietary/lifestyle choices to environmental factors: